VCAT at the NJC

 Change of date (adjournment)

 VCAT may not agree to change the date of the hearing, even if all the parties consent.
-VCAT usually only considers exceptional or unexpected circumstances such as death in the family or serious illness.
+VCAT usually only considers exceptional or unexpected circumstances.